sirthias/swave/docs/src/paradox/introduction/swave-vs-akka-stream.md

   However, the less stringent stability requirements allow us to evolve *swave* faster and incorporate new learnings more freely.

-Non-blocking, back-pressured stream processing in Scala is an exciting and promising arena, with most of its potential still untapped.
+Non-blocking, backpressured stream processing in Scala is an exciting and promising arena, with most of its potential still untapped.
 Therefore we don't see *swave* as a head-on competitor to [Akka-Stream], trying to steal away from its user base.
 Rather we regards ourselves as two teams that are exploring this still new field together, learning from one another and comparing approaches on numerous levels.